carinogurjao/carinogurjao.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I am a postdoctoral research scientist at Columbia University. <br>
+👨🏻‍💻 I am a postdoctoral research scientist at Columbia University <br>
 🔬 My research interests are in omics data analysis and integration for cancer <br>
-🔍 I’m currently open for faculty positions in cancer genomics
+🔍 I’m currently open for faculty positions!

 <h2> Research </h2>
 I study DNA patterns in the tumor genome.
-I aim to better understand which factors shape these patterns and how they can in return inform clinical decisions.<br>
+I aim to better understand which factors shape these patterns and how they can in return inform clinical decisions.<br><br>
 ![Illustration of my research interests](/images/Research_interest.png){: .align-center width="800px"}
 <style>
 table {